Hot to Trot

-Hot to Trot is a 1988 American comedy film directed by Michael Dinner, written by Hugo Gilbert, Stephen Neigher, Charlie Peters and Andy Breckman and stars Bobcat Goldthwait (credited as Bob Goldthwait), Virginia Madsen, Jim Metzler, Dabney Coleman and the voice of John Candy.
-It follows an investment broker, who teams with a talking horse who helps him make smart investment tips.
+Hot to Trot is a 1988 American comedy film directed by Michael Dinner, written by Hugo Gilbert, Stephen Neigher, Charlie Peters and Andy Breckman and starring Bobcat Goldthwait (credited as Bob Goldthwait), Virginia Madsen, Jim Metzler, Dabney Coleman and the voice of John Candy.
+It follows an investment broker who teams up with a talking horse who helps him make smart investment tips.

 The film was a critical and commercial failure, grossing only $6 million from an estimated $9 million budget, and receiving five Golden Raspberry Awards nominations, including Worst Picture.

 Plot

 Simpleton bachelor Fred Chaney (Goldthwait) inherits a buck-toothed horse named Don and one half of a stock brokerage firm from his dead mother.
 He discovers Don is a talking horse (who can also speak the language of several other animals) that belonged to his deceased father.
 His stepfather Walter Sawyer (Coleman) offers to buy out Chaney's share of the business for a paltry sum, but Chaney refuses.

 Instead, Chaney returns Don to his talking horse family in the countryside and claims his place as partner at the firm.
 Chaney takes over an office and begins working as a broker, much to the chagrin of Sawyer.
 Don the horse overhears a stock tip and calls Chaney, presumably using his teeth to dial the phone.
 Chaney acts on the investment advice and becomes wealthy overnight.

 Chaney rents a fancy penthouse apartment and buys a sports car.
 Don the horse returns to the city and feigns illness.
 Chaney feels sorry for him and the two become roommates in the apartment.
 Don's father dies, but not before impressing upon Don the importance of producing an heir to the 'chosen' line of talking horses.
 Conveniently, Don meets a beautiful white horse named Satin Doll at the stables soon after and develops a crush on the mare.
 Inconveniently, Satin Doll is a recent gift from Sawyer to his girlfriend.

 Chaney's successes continue, and Sawyer asks his secretary Allison (Madsen) to find out Cheney's secrets.
 She and Cheney go on an awkward date where a smitten Cheney naively reveals that Don is the source of his investing prowess.
 She assumes he is being facetious.
 Cheney insists Don can speak and returns to his apartment with her.
 Don refuses to talk.

 Don throws a wild party at the apartment with several species of animals in attendance; the apartment is damaged.
 Chaney becomes angry with Don and their relationship begins to sour.
 After eating delicious oats, Don suggests Chaney buy stock in the company.
 Despite being upset, Chaney takes Don's advice once again.
 The stock tip is a bust, the oats are contaminated, and Don becomes ill.
 Sawyer learns of the oat company's impending collapse before Chaney and locks Chaney in the office bathroom before he can unload the doomed stock.
 Chaney is financially devastated.